-While your brain starts imagining the holidays you’ll go on, the things you’ll buy, and the games you’ll play on online casino UK, you need to knock yourself back into making sure you don’t blow your loan all in one go.
+While your brain starts imagining the holidays you’ll go on, and the things you’ll buy, you need to knock yourself back into making sure you don’t blow your loan all in one go.
 Here are 6 tips to help you manage your student loan.

 1. Know your loan down to the T

 It’s been found that more than 50% of students don’t know the principal amount and the interest rate of their loans.
 Naturally, they also don’t know how much they’ll have to repay after graduation.
 You may also not know that student finances usually consist of tuition-fee loan, maintenance loan, and some top-up loans or grants on top.